Happy January 6, 2023 – Aparigraha (Non-Attachment)

 Please comment and share how you decided to practice Aparigraha today.
 How did it make you feel?
 Always remember, be kind!

-Today’s Daily Yogi Practice is to practice Aparigraha/ non-grasping with our actions.
+Today’s Daily Yogi Practice is to practice Aparigraha or non-grasping with our actions.
 Today we will take action without making expectations of a particular outcome.
 Need some ideas?
 Sometimes we do nice things for others, hoping for a particular result and we then end up disappointed if the other person does not react how we planned.
 Try today to not hold expectations for another person’s behavior.
 Or perhaps set aside a few hours to relax, or enjoy time with loved ones, or just go for a drive without a pre-set agenda, and see where life takes you!

-Get the Daily Yogi App – Get quick access to today’s practice and daily pop-up reminders!
+Get the Daily Yogi App – Get quick access to

 Please comment and share how you decided to practice Aparigraha today.
 How did it make you feel?
 Always remember, be kind!

-Today’s Daily Yogi Practice isto make a list of 5 things you are grateful for in your life, right now.
+Today’s Daily Yogi Practice is to make a list of 5 things you are grateful for in your life, right now.
 Need some ideas?
 They can be big or small.
 You may be grateful for physical things like your health or your long hair or your home or your beautiful garden.
 You may be grateful for your family or friends or pets.
 You may be proud of something you accomplished or positive personal traits like humor or loyalty.
 You may be grateful for past learning experiences or positive changes you see in yourself or the world.
 Or, these are tough times.. if you are proud for getting out of bed or taking a shower, or putting on pants for your zoom meeting, then celebrate small victories!
 This practice is about finding the joy and blessings in the moment.
 Focus your attention to positivity and abundance already in your life, rather than putting off your happiness for something in the future.

 Perhaps get some bonus Svadhyaya (self-study) by making your gratitude list today in your journal!